RN BN MHlthSc (Inf Control) TAE40116 Cert IV in Training & Assessment Immunisation Certificate NHHI Gold Standard Auditor & Assessor MACN

 In 1998 Megan commenced Hands-On Infection Control which provides an infection prevention advisory, education and immunisation services to over 100 acute, community, residential, volunteer, office-based, day surgery, rehabilitation, child care, personal services, corrective/justice, aviation, industry and training organisations in both metropolitan, rural and remote Western Australia, South Australia, Victoria, New South Wales and Queensland.

 Megan continues to participate in professional development opportunities, which reflect the need to know of, understand and professionally practice evidence-based infection prevention and management.
-Her professional memberships include the Australasian College for Infection Prevention and Control (ACIPC), Association for Professionals in Infection Control and Epidemiology Inc (APIC), Royal College of Nursing Australia, Australian College of Operating Room Nurses (ACORN) Ltd, Sterilizing Research & Advisory Council of Australia (SRACA WA) and Gastroenterological Nurses College of Australia (GENCA).
+Her professional memberships include the Australasian College for Infection Prevention and Control (ACIPC), Association for Professionals in Infection Control and Epidemiology Inc (APIC), Australian College of Nursing (ACN), Sterilizing Research & Advisory Council of Australia (SRACA WA), Australian College of Operating Room Nurses (ACORN) Ltd, Gastroenterological Nurses College of Australia (GENCA) and Australian Primary Health Care Nurses Association (APNA).